iamgroot42/personal-website/content/publication/harden/index.md

 ---
-title: "QnAMaker : Data to Bot in 2 Minutes"
+title: "Hardening Deep Neural Networks via Adversarial Model Cascades"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Parag Agrawal
-- Tulasi Menon
-- Aya Kamel
-- Michel Naim
-- Chaikesh Chouragade
-- Gurvinder Singh
-- Rohan Kulkarni
+- Deepak Vijaykeerthy
 - admin
-- Sahithi Katakam
-- Vineet Pratik
-- Prakul Bansal
-- Simerpreet Kaur
-- Neha Rajput
-- Anand Duggal
-- Achraf Chalabi
-- Prashant Choudhari
+- Sameep Mehta
-- Somi Reddy Satti
-- Niranjan Nayak
+- Ponnurangam Kumaraguru

 # Author notes (optional)
-# author_notes:
+author_notes:
-# - "Equal contribution"
+- "Equal contribution"
-# - "Equal contribution"
+- "Equal contribution"

-date: "2020-06-09T00:00:00Z"
+date: "2019-07-14T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2020-06-09T00:00:00Z"
+publishDate: "2019-07-14T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;